RenanGAS/Calculator/README.md

 # Calculator
-A object oriented calculator made with C++
+A object oriented calculator made with C++ for a college project